ariel-waisman/LabelsToROIs/README.md

 In some cases, the ROIs have to be slightly eroded/dilated to accurately identify the boundaries of the object of interest.
 This is particularly important when measuring the area or other associated measurements.
 To erode the ROIs, enter a specific pixel value in the text field and click on the &quot;Update ROIs&quot; button.

-_Useful note__: to easily navigate and inspect the image, you can zoom in or zoom out with Ctrl/Cmd &quot;+&quot; or &quot;-&quot;, after selecting the image.
-To move from the current field of view, you can press the keyboard space bar and the cursor will change into a hand, allowing you to move from that view after clicking and dragging on the image._
+*Useful note: to easily navigate and inspect the image, you can zoom in or zoom out with Ctrl/Cmd &quot;+&quot; or &quot;-&quot;, after selecting the image.
+To move from the current field of view, you can press the keyboard space bar and the cursor will change into a hand, allowing you to move from that view after clicking and dragging on the image.*

 ![](./Images/Plugin-Window3-erosion0.png)